-- Anglian Water; regulated water and water recycling services provider to customers in the east of England and Hartlepool. - Anglian Venture Holdings; comprising Anglian Water Business (National) Limited which provided water services to non-household customers in the UK up to 31 August 2017 when the company was transferred into the Wave joint venture, Alpheus Environmental Limited which operates industrial and commercial wastewater treatment works in the UK, and Celtic Anglian Water Limited which operates water and wastewater treatment works in the Republic of Ireland. - Head Office and Other; comprises head office and other group functions, including Property.
+- Anglian Water; regulated water and water recycling services provider to customers in the east of England and Hartlepool. - Head Office and Other; comprises head office and other group functions, including Property.

 There has been no change in the basis of segmentation or in the measurement of segmental profit or loss in the year.